 A senior NMSP leader (28/6/15) stated that: "Ethnic/mother tongue education should be a priority for EAGs in political dialogue.
 The NMSP should demand that minority children can receive mother tongue teaching in any school, at least through primary level.
 They should also demand teaching which promotes proper thinking skills."
 However, many interlocutors were sceptical about the prospects for significant educational reform in the context of the peace process.
 A Mon CBO activist said (6/7/15): "promises made in the peace process are not valuable or significant, because they are not based on law."
-Government and other interlocutors noted (7/7/15) the difficulty of working with the MNEC, as the NMSP ("the mother organisation") is still illegal under 17/1 Illegal Associations Acts: "If there is a nationwide ceasefire agreement this should result in the implementation of a Joint Monitoring Committee and Joint Political Dialogue Committee, and beginning of national multi-level little dialogues, which would include input on education.
+Government and other interlocutors noted (7/7/15) the difficulty of working with the MNEC, as the NMSP ("the mother organisation") is still illegal under 17/1 Illegal Associations Acts: "If there is an NCA and comprehensive ceasefire, it would be easier to work with them."
+Interlocutors noted that if there is a nationwide ceasefire agreement this should result in the implementation of a Joint Monitoring Committee and Joint Political Dialogue Committee, and beginning of national multi-level little dialogues, which would include input on education.